CP violation induced by neutral meson mixing interference

 where $q,p$ are complex coefficients.
 The mass and decay width differences are defined as $\Delta m \equiv m_H - m_L$ and $\Delta \Gamma \equiv \Gamma_H-\Gamma_L$ such that the oscillation is formulated by

 in the case that the theory is CPT invariant.

-In this letter, we will focus on the case with the decay process happening through $M_1^0\to \bar{M}_2^0 \to M_2^0$ and $M_1^0\to \bar{M}_1^0 \to M_2^0$, as shown in FIG.~\ref{fig:2chain}.
+In this letter, we will focus on the cascade decay $M_1\to M_2\to f$ with the process happening via two oscillating paths $M_1^0\to \bar{M}_2^0 \to M_2^0$ and $M_1^0\to \bar{M}_1^0 \to M_2^0$, as shown in FIG.~\ref{fig:2chain}.
 A more comprehensive study including other cases is left for future~\cite{inpre}.
-The two-dimensional time-dependent CP asymmetry is defined as
+The two-dimensional time-dependent CP asymmetry is defined by